Royals vs. Athletics Player Props Betting Odds

-Bobby Witt Jr. is one of the players with prop bets available when the Oakland Athletics and the Kansas City Royals meet at Oakland-Alameda County Coliseum on Monday (at 9:40 PM ET).
+Oddsmakers have set player props for Bobby Witt Jr., Brent Rooker and others when the Kansas City Royals visit the Oakland Athletics at Oakland-Alameda County Coliseum on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!